nkomirisetti/MinuteWinners/README.md

 To join, simply go to the link above on your phone and wait for the game to start!
 There is a brief waiting period to allow for multiple players to join.
 This period may be longer when first playing.
 (Up to 2 minutes of waiting!
 Just refresh if you have waited longer than 2 minutes)
 **Be sure your phone is not on silent mode**
+**Current bug: On certain iPhone iOS versions (the latest), the voice-to-speech may not function correctly.
+We are aware and currently working on a solution admist a busy exam season, but stay tuned!**

 There are **three** games that are randomly selected to play every 30 seconds!